 But there's even more than that.

-I mean, they literally were trying, I'll go to Greg now, to use the Russian lies that she that Hillary paid for to lie to the American people and rig an election, not unlike what you did to poor Bernie Sanders.
+I mean, they literally were trying, I'll go to Greg now, to use the Russian lies that Hillary paid for to lie to the American people and rig an election, not unlike what you did to poor Bernie Sanders.

-And then after the election, Steele is still involved with top DOJ FBI people, and they're trying to undermine the president with something we now know not to be true.
+And then after the election, Steele is still involved with top DOJ, FBI people, and they're trying to undermine the president with something we now know not to be true.

 The FBI knew that dossier was fabricated.

-Uh I mean, talk about an underhanded scheme.
+I mean, talk about an underhanded scheme.

 And even after Trump is elected and is sworn into office in January of 2017, they keep at it.